falcosecurity/.github/contributing/review-process.md

   - A positive GitHub review implies the approved label, so approver doesn't have to write ``/approve`` explicitly; however, ``test-infra`` repositery requires an explicit /approve
   - Once all approver (atleast one) have approved, @poianna applies an ``approved`` label.

-- Phase 3: Automation merges the PR:
+- Automation merges the PR:
   - if all of the following are TRUE:
     - All required labels are present (eg: lgtm, approved)
     - any blocking labels are missing  (eg: there is no do-not-merge/hold, needs-rebase)